 Daylighting and Views create an indoor-outdoor connection and enhance learning.
 CHPS Design was implemented as a strategy to enhance these qualities.
-The number of windows, orientation of the windows, shading devices, and dimmable LED light fixtures reduce the glare and optimize the amount of daylight into each learning space including the indoor play area.
+The number of windows, the orientation of the windows, shading devices, and dimmable LED light fixtures reduce the glare and optimize the amount of daylight into each learning space including the indoor play area.
 The amount of daylight provided throughout decreases the need for electric light.
 However, not only is the building saving energy, but the natural light is also improving learning by allowing the student’s bodies more effectively regulate their sleep/wake cycle.
 The kids get a better night of sleep and are more alert in the classrooms.

 Indoor and Outdoor play